informalsystems/hermes/docs/architecture/architecture.md

 ##### Port (ICS 05)

-The port standard specifies an allocation scheme by which modules can bind to uniquely-named ports allocated by the IBS handler in order to facilitate module-to-module traffic.
+The port standard specifies an allocation scheme by which modules can bind to uniquely-named ports allocated by the IBC handler in order to facilitate module-to-module traffic.
 These ports are used to open channels and can be transferred or released by the module which originally bound them.

 ##### Commitment (ICS 23)